NoRedInk/elm-style-guide/README.md

 Comments for usage instructions aren't required, as code isn't intended to be reusable.

 #### Examples
 - `Page.Learn.Quiz.MultiHighlighter.Main` corresponds to the URL `/learn/quiz/:id`.
 In particular, the `Learn.Quiz` part corresponds to the `/learn/quiz` part.
-The `MultiHIghlighter.Main` part is subject to [How to Structure Modules for A Page](#how-to-structure-modules-for-a-page).
+The `MultiHighlighter.Main` part is subject to [How to Structure Modules for A Page](#how-to-structure-modules-for-a-page).
 - `Page.Admin.RelevantTerms.Main` corresponds to the URL `/admin/relevant_terms`.
 In particular, the `Admin.RelevantTerms` part corresponds to the `/admin/relevant_terms` part.
 The `Main` part is subject to [How to Structure Modules for A Page](#how-to-structure-modules-for-a-page).

 #### Non-examples